Car-Thing-Hax-Community/unnamed-superbird-connector/README.md

 Right now there's still just placeholders everywhere, more work is needed to connect to the Spotify API.

 # Prerequisites
+Python 3.10+ - Connector makes heavy use of match case statements which were introduced in 3.10

 pybluez - https://github.com/pybluez/pybluez (installing from pip is broken, installing from source should work) \
 ``pip install git+https://github.com/pybluez/pybluez.git#egg=pybluez``